Ahram-Ham/TinDog/README.md

 # TinDog

 Created a tinder knock-off for dogs.
-Primarily utilized Bootstrap library for styling.
+Primarily utilized Bootstrap library for styling and has no actual functionality.